scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 their own codes, and whether performance is as high a priority as other considerations.
-The surprising reliance of our users on ``multiprocessing`` and the tendency of users to use ``mpi4py`` for embarrassing parallelism suggest that they process-level parallelism easier to manage in Python.
+The surprising reliance of our users on ``multiprocessing`` and the tendency of users to use ``mpi4py`` for embarrassing parallelism suggest that users find process-level parallelism easier to manage in Python.
-Eliciting good performance from optimized libraries like Intel MKL requires users to understand interfaces to scientific Python better and perhaps make major refactoring to their codes to "spend more time" using the underlying libraries.
+Eliciting good performance from optimized libraries like Intel MKL requires users to understand interfaces to scientific Python better and perhaps refactor codes to "spend more time" using the underlying libraries.
 Since the interface to OpenMP is "buried" beneath the Python interface, users working at the Python level work with tools they find within easy reach.
-It may also be a symptom of users tending to install packages using ``pip`` or from the conda-forge channel to get the latest versions of the packages they need.
+Setting aside MKL may also be a symptom of users tending to install packages using ``pip`` or from the conda-forge channel to get the latest versions of the packages they need.
 In any case, performance differences between the main library alternatives might not be noticeable to most users.
-In any case, this is another actionable insight.
+In any case, we have a chain of evidence to follow, and another actionable insight.
 Now that we have identified that MKL adoption is low, our goal is to try to ensure that users who can benefit from MKL make good choices about how they build their Python environments through documentation, training, and direct